USF-CS545-Spring21/practice-session-midterm1-okarpenko/README.md

-# Practice Session Midterm1
+# Solution to the Practice Session Midterm 1
-Please use this starter code for the practice session and refer to the pdf description on Canvas.